isomerpages/cpib-corp-old/_who-we-are/0c-quality-policy.md

 * Respond to enquiries made to the Quality Service Manager (QSM) within 3 working days for simple, clear-cut feedback and within 3 weeks for complex feedback*.

 <p style="font-size:12px;">* Complex feedback refers to those that require further study or fact-finding.</p>

-  '* Complex feedback refers to those that require further study or fact-finding.